-Merck Foundation Underscores Their Long-Term Partnership With Angola First Lady To Train Healthcare Providers And Support Girl Education
+Merck Foundation underscores their long-term partnership with Angola First Lady to train healthcare providers and support Girl Education

-Merck Foundation ( ), the philanthropic arm of Merck KGaA Germany underscored their commitment to build healthcare capacity and support girl education in Angola during a high-level meeting held between Dr. Rasha Kelej, CEO of Merck Foundation and The First Lady of the Republic of Angola, H.E.
-Dr. ANA DIAS LOURENÇO, who is also the Ambassador of Merck Foundation“More Than a Mother”.
+(MENAFN- News.Africa-Wire) LUANDA, Angola, November 25, 2025/ -- Merck Foundation (), the philanthropic arm of Merck KGaA Germany underscored their commitment to build healthcare capacity and support girl education in Angola during a high-level meeting held between Dr. Rasha Kelej, CEO of Merck Foundation and The First Lady of the Republic of Angola, H.E.
+Dr. ANA DIAS LOURENÇO, who is also the Ambassador of Merck Foundation “More Than a Mother”.
 The meeting was held during the 7th Edition of Merck Foundation First Ladies Initiative Summit 2025.

 Merck Foundation has also conducted three edition of Online Health Media Training for the Angolan journalists, to emphasize on the important role that media plays to influence society to create a cultural shift with the aim to address wide range of social and health issues such as: Supporting Girl Education, Women Empowerment, Ending Child Marriage, Ending FGM, and/ or Stopping GBV at all levels; to underscore the importance of Empowering Girls and Women in Education and to understand the social and psychological impact social issues like GBV, Child Marriage, FGM etc. over women and their families and communities.